Codeglizzy/Practicecpp/README.md

 # Customization

-If you have a c++ compiler and an editor, you can easily modify the code how you see fit.
+If you have a C++ compiler and an editor, you can easily modify the code how you see fit.

 ### Adding an Enemy
 You can easily create your own enemies to encounter by utilizing the `Enemy` class.

-In order to use the Enemy class, navigate to `EnemyLibrary.h` and declare an `Enemy` named `myEnemy` or whatever enemy you plan to define
+In order to use the Enemy class, navigate to `EnemyLibrary.h` and declare an `Enemy` named `myEnemy` or whatever enemy you plan to define **Example:**
-Example:

 ```
 EnemyLibrary.h